-- Meet the criteria as detailed in items 3.1, 3.2, and 3.3 of this policy. - Be based within the Shire of Dardanup, or the majority of members of the application organisation are residents of the Shire of Dardanup. - Be a registered incorporated not-for-profit organisation; or for applicable categories as detailed in items 3.1 and 3.2 of this policy, be an unincorporated not-for-profit organisation or individual auspiced by an incorporated not-forprofit organisation or the Shire. - Submit an application through the prescribed forms and within the timelines specified.
-No late applications will be accepted. - Submit documented estimates of expenditure as part of the application - Have all appropriate insurances. - Carry out the activity within the financial year the grant is applied for; or for Regional Economic Grants within 18 months from approval of funding. - Receive prior approval for any substantial changes to an application.
+- Meet the criteria as detailed in items 3.1, 3.2, and 3.3 of this policy. - Be based within the Shire of Dardanup, or the majority of members of the application organisation are residents of the Shire of Dardanup, or the application organisation provides a benefit to residents and/or business owners withinthe Shire of Dardanup. - Submit an application through the prescribed forms and within the timelines specified.
+No late applications will be accepted. - Submit documented estimates of expenditure as part of the application. - Have all appropriate insurances. - Carry out the activity within 12 months of approval of funding; or for Regional Event Grants within 18 months from approval of funding. - Receive prior approval for any substantial changes to an application. - Each project will be eligible to receive up to \$5000 amount value and/or a maximum of two (2) applications for same project irrespective of financial year. - Maximum one application per group/organisation in same funding round. - Successful applicants will be asked to submit photographic evidence and testimonial after completion of project for use on the Shire's promotional platforms to advise community of benefit and outcomes of the Shire's Grants Scheme.